Social Selling: Farmers and Hunters

 It’s what people do when they reflect on their business strengths & weaknesses and the current market conditions.
 It starts with competitive position, compelling messaging and a mapped, go to market strategy.

 Second, you need to map your niche and identify the prospective clients.
 When you focus, your content and conversations are more likely to be seen by the people you target.

 Third, make it a daily activity.
 Water the garden consistently!
 Listen and engage with the people you target;

 It’s easy when you blend “awareness” types of conversations (like small talk or emotional discussion), credibility (conversations where you can demonstrate expertise), support/help (this is the number one reason people will talk to you) and opportunities (events, questions…).

 Here are a few guidelines we have written on how to build relations on Twitter:

 Fourth, measure and adapt.
 It is a process and it is still a numbers game.
 You need to ensure you have enough prospects to generate enough interest.
 But you also need to be careful not to have too many (Dunbar number).

 You need to capitalize on your successes and adjust your segments, listening filters and engagement techniques as you discover what works and what does not.

-Don’t hesitate to share about your social selling experience !
-It is still an emerging practice with lots to be learned !
+Please feel free to share about your Social Selling experience!
+It is still an emerging practice with lots to be learned!